-- Cool hot foods quickly for storage in the refrigerator or freezer.
+- Cool hot foods quickly to store them in the refrigerator or freezer.

 Don't cross contaminate food

-- Wash all utensils (knives, cutting boards) that have been in contact with high risk foods with soap and water.
+- Wash all equipment (knives, cutting boards) that have been in contact with raw meat, poultry, or fish with soap and water.

-Don't prepare food for others if you have been sick
+Don't make food for others if you’ve been sick

 Norovirus is the most common cause of food poisoning.
 It spreads easily and causes diarrhea, vomiting, and stomach pain.